dictation-toolbox/aenea/HACKING.rst

-The unit test coverage is not comprehensive, and does not exercise the server at all, so this should not be depended on exclusively -- manual testing is, unfortuantely, also required.
+The unit test coverage is not comprehensive, and does not exercise the server at all, so this should not be depended on exclusively -- manual testing is, unfortunately, also required.
 But hopefully this will make it a bit easier for us to prevent bit rot of the tests and catch any small issues pyflakes may find.